When to Cancel Homeowners Insurance When Selling House?

 Homes Sold As Part of an Estate

-If a home is sold as part of an estate following the owner’s death, the executor of the estate must keep the homeowners insurance policy active until the new owner takes full possession of the home.
-This situation will require a specific type of insurance policy, commonly known as a vacant home insurance policy, since regular homeowners policies may not provide the full coverage for unoccupied homes.
+If a home is sold as part of an estate following the owner’s death, the executor of the estate must keep the homeowner’s insurance policy active until the new owner takes full possession of the home.

 Rental Properties

-If you happen to be selling a home which is currently being rented by tenants, you must maintain the insurance until the lease has transferred to the new owner, or the tenant has fully vacated and the sale has been finalized.
+If you happen to be selling a home that is currently being rented by tenants, you must maintain the insurance until the lease has transferred to the new owner, or the tenant has fully vacated and the sale has been finalized.
 In some cases, additional liability coverage may be recommended during this transition period.

 Homes Under Construction or Renovation

 If a home is under renovation when being sold, a standard homeowner’s policy will likely not cover everything involved.
-Construction and renovation may increase the risk of damage or injury to property, which in turn requires specific construction related insurance policies to cover all aspects involved.
+Construction and renovation may increase the risk of damage or injury to property, which in turn requires specific construction-related insurance policies to cover all aspects involved.

 Choose Portsmouth Atlantic Insurance for Your Homeowners Insurance Needs Today